BMW i7 xDrive60

 Battery and Charging

-The battery of the BMW i7 xDrive60 has an estimated total capacity of 105 kWh.
+The battery of the BMW i7 xDrive60 has a total capacity of 105.7 kWh.
 The usable capacity is 101.7 kWh.
 An estimated range of about 315 miles is achievable on a fully charged battery.
 The actual range will however depend on several factors including climate, terrain, use of climate control systems and driving style.

 For example: sustaining high speeds in cold weather could result in a range of around 230 mi.
 However, driving at low speeds in mild weather will increase the range to around 445 mi.